MPSites/DrinkandHammerCorp/README.md

 # Drink-and-Hammer-Corp.
-Drink and Hammer Corp. - static website
+Drink and Hammer Corp. - static website <br/>
+More info on the project on gh-pages branch